Dembele told to leave Barcelona as he is dropped from squad after Xavi contract ultimatum

 "It is not contemplated that he stays in the stands.
 I have been very clear with Ousmane."

-It now appears that Dembele has made clear that he will not renew with Barca, and the club will actively look to move him on this month to try and recoup a transfer fee.
+It now appears that Dembele, who has been linked with Newcastle, has made clear that he will not renew with Barca, and the club will actively look to move him on this month to try and recoup a transfer fee.

 Dembele has appeared in 11 games across all competitions in 2021-22 so far and has only managed to record one goal and two assists, in keeping with his lack of consistency during his time at Barca where he has often struggled for form and fitness.